giulio1979/webhook-source-connector/README.md

 - Determine Kafka topic based on a configurable request header
 - Determine Kafka key based on a configurable request header
 - Determine Kafka key based on a configurable JSON path in the request body
+- Infer schema dynamically for the JSON body and produce in Avro format
 - Configurable DLQ if kafka topic header is not found
 - Health check for checking if the netty HTTP server is up (/health)
 - Sanitizes topic name from header by replacing illegal characters with underscores(_)